-If you plan to make ethical investments, the first step should be to revisit your investment policy.
+If you plan to make ethical investments (also known as responsible investments), the first step should be to revisit your charitable objectives and your investment policy.

-An investment policy is a document that sets out the rules under which a portfolio manager will run a portfolio for a client.
-Typically, it includes the general investment goals and the strategies the manager should use to achieve them.
-Asset allocation, risk tolerance and liquidity are all relevant and should be included.
+Your charitable objectives are often set within your original governing documents, but these can be broad and many charities have set more specific objectives.
+Typically your objectives are set out in your investment policy which is a document that guides the investment manager on how to manage your portfolio.
+It includes the general investment goals and the strategies the manager should use to achieve them.
+Asset allocation, risk tolerance, liquidity and reporting are all relevant and should be included.

 Here are five questions you need to ask your investment manager: